Professional Chess Association: Demise and aftermath

 The PCA announced in January 1996 that it had lost its main sponsor, Intel.
 It was reported at the time that Kasparov said this was partly due to his choice to play a match against IBM's supercomputer Deep Blue later that year.
 Kasparov, however, hotly disputes this and has proposed a different history, with Intel dropping sponsorship in November 1995, some weeks prior to the initial planning of the Deep Blue match.

 The PCA folded soon afterwards, leaving Kasparov unable to organise a proper qualifying cycle for his title.
-He finally played (and lost) a match to a hand-picked challenger, Vladimir Kramnik, in 2000 (Classical World Chess Championship 2000).
-This match was played under the auspices of Brain Games.
+It was succeeded by the World Chess Council, which organized a Candidates match between Vladimir Kramnik and Alexei Shirov in 1998, with the intention that the winner would be Kasparov's next challenger.
+The match was won by Shirov, but when the World Chess Council also folded, Kasparov played Kramnik in the Classical World Chess Championship 2000, under the auspices of the short-lived company BrainGames.

-When Kramnik defended his title at the Classical World Chess Championship 2004, he gave the title the name "Classical", to emphasise the continuity that his title had with the tradition of defeating the previous titleholder.
-Since this is the same title as the Kasparov's PCA World title, the PCA World title is sometimes retrospectively called the "Classical" title.
+Kramnik won the 2000 match, and when he defended his title at the Classical World Chess Championship 2004, he gave the title the name "Classical", to emphasise the continuity that his title had with the tradition of defeating the previous titleholder.
+Since this is the same title as Kasparov's PCA World title, the PCA World title is sometimes retrospectively called the "Classical" title.

 The PCA split from FIDE was finally healed with the FIDE World Chess Championship 2006, a re-unification match between Kramnik and 2005 FIDE World Champion Veselin Topalov, which was won by Kramnik.